 Ami Arita, CEO of Henri Charpentier Singapore.

-A familiar household name to many Japanese who enjoy their delectable selection of French pastries and shortcakes, the brand is feted by the Guinness World Record for having sold the largest number of financiers in the world for 5 consecutive years.
-In 2019 alone, they sold 29 million financiers worldwide – quite an achievement considering the competitive patisserie landscape in Japan!
+Henri Charpentier is more than a familiar household name to Japanese who enjoy their delectable selection of French pastries and shortcakes.
+The brand is also feted by the Guinness World Record for having sold the largest number of financiers in the world for 5 consecutive years.
+In 2019 alone, they sold 29 million financiers worldwide—quite an achievement considering the competitive patisserie landscape in Japan!

 We would not have been able to achieve this without the support of our loyal customers.